OWASP/wstg/document/4-Web_Application_Security_Testing/04-Authentication_Testing/01-Testing_for_Credentials_Transported_over_an_Encrypted_Channel.md

 Failure to encrypt any of these credentials in transit can allow attackers with network sniffing tools to view credentials and possibly use them to steal a user's account.
 The attacker could sniff traffic directly using [Wireshark](https://www.wireshark.org) or similar tools, or they could set up a proxy to capture HTTP requests.
 Sensitive data should be encrypted in transit to prevent this.

 The fact that traffic is encrypted does not necessarily mean that it's completely safe.
 The security also depends on the encryption algorithm used and the robustness of the keys that the application is using.
-See [Testing for Weak SSL TLS Ciphers Insufficient Transport Layer Protection](../09-Testing_for_Weak_Cryptography/01-Testing_for_Weak_SSL_TLS_Ciphers_Insufficient_Transport_Layer_Protection.md) to verify the encryption algorithm is sufficient.
+See [Testing for Weak Transport Layer Security](../09-Testing_for_Weak_Cryptography/01-Testing_for_Weak_Transport_Layer_Security.md) to verify the encryption algorithm is sufficient.

 ## Test Objectives